ESP32 Dev board Pinout, Specifications, datasheet and Schematic

 DAC (Digital to Analog) Channels:

-The board comes with two 8-bit DAC channels that can be used to convert digital signals into an analog voltage.
+The board comes with two 8-bit DAC channels that can be used to convert digital signals into analog voltage.

 • DAC_1 (GPIO25)